-In a fractured scenario, persistently high and frequently spiking commodity prices and deepening supply shortages will accelerate the inflation that was already underway before the war began.
+In an extreme scenario, persistently high and frequently spiking commodity prices and deepening supply shortages could accelerate the inflation that was already underway before the war began.
 Consumers are likely to cut back on nonessential spending, depending on their sensitivity and exposure to price increases, and central banks will fall under greater pressure to raise interest rates.
-Even in a cautious scenario, elevated commodity prices will prevail.
+Even in a cautious scenario, commodity prices will be higher.

 Across all scenarios, financial markets are likely to see even greater volatility as investors react to developments in the war and affected economies.
-Capital flows to Eastern Europe will diminish, and in a fractured scenario, a liquidity crunch could escalate as investors exercise greater caution and respond to central bank moves.
+Capital flows to Eastern Europe will diminish, and in more extreme scenarios, a liquidity crunch could escalate as investors exercise greater caution and respond to central bank moves.

-The combination of reduced consumer spending and deteriorating financial conditions would lead to an economic slowdown or recession in the fractured scenario.
+The combination of reduced consumer spending and deteriorating financial conditions leads to an economic slowdown or recession in extreme scenarios.
 This could put governments back in the position of introducing economic stimulus measures, as they did during the Covid-19 pandemic-all while stubbornly high commodity prices could suppress any economic boost that would help consumers cope with recession.